 Rebalancing Public & Private Interests is a cross-disciplinary research centre of Erasmus School of Law.
 We study the interaction between public and private interests and public and private actors in the context of contemporary societal challenges like globalisation, digitisation and privatisation and crises like those of the environment and public health.
 This research centre is a cooperation between scholars of Erasmus School of Law and the Faculty of Law of the University of Groningen.
+In our joint website on the Public and Private Challenge you can find information on our future events, the team, and research and impact.
 We also cooperate with the Erasmus Center of Empirical Legal Studies, funded by the same sector plan.

 - Digital legal studies